apeden/excelMaxRow/README.md

 ![AUC versus time to max](https://github.com/apeden/excelMaxRow/blob/master/AUC%20vs%20Lag%20Time.jpeg)

 ## Best features for decriminating positive from negatives
 An important question is what combination of features best discriminates a positive sample from a negative sample.
-If we restrict the number of features to 6, their are (6(6-1))/2 = 15 pairwise combinations of features, and (6 x 6 x 6) = 216 triplet-wize combinations of features.
-Using a sextuplet-wize combination of feat
+If we restrict the number of features to 6, there are (6(6-1))/2 = 15 pairwise combinations of features,

 ## Plotting a scatter matrix
 It is possible to plot a scatter_matrix of scattergrams using the matplotlip.plotting module this programme.
 The datapoints in this scattergram are normalised as above.
 The scatter_matrix provides a convenient way for searching for correlations in the data.